Building from source on Unix-based operating systems#

 ) to the default path available to the compiler,want a double precision version of CHarm,

-do not want to enable SIMD CPU instructions,
+do not want SIMD parallelization,

 do not want OpenMP parallelization,